aaronhan223/SLCP/README.md

-# LDCP
+# SLCP
-This repository is an implementation of the submission Conformal Prediction with Localized De-correlation.
+This repository is an implementation of the submission **Split Localized Conformal Prediction**.

 To set up the environment, run:
 ```